-Cisco ANM gives you an optional statistical data export facility so that you can identify baselines and trends as well as perform capacity planning based on application networking services usage and performance over time.
-To simplify data management, the Cisco ANM server manages the database disk use, performing such tasks as purging exported data according to user-defined rules and providing notifications when disk-use thresholds are reached.
+Cisco ANM provides an optional statistical data export facility so that you can identify baselines and trends as well as perform capacity planning based on application networking services use and performance over time.
+To simplify data management, the Cisco ANM server manages database disk use, performing such tasks as purging exported data according to user-defined rules and providing notifications when disk-use thresholds are reached.